translocathor/ub-si-technical-issue/README.md

 1. You do not need to be logged in to book a room
 2. You can exceed the upper limit of 4h for a single booking
 3. You can choose an arbitrary name for the second user
-4. By Using the reservation type 'S' (which is intented to be used for single rooms) you can book a group room, without confirming it
+4. By using the reservation type 'S' (which is intented to be used for single rooms) you can book a group room, without confirming it

 Since I do not want to compromise the system I did not test the following cases
 - Booking a room on a date or time which is not shown in the reservation plan